The 2018 application is closed. Please check back for information about MSU Transition

 There is no program fee for the 2018 MSU Transition program.

 - Complete the MSU Transition Application and submit by emailing, mailing or faxing

 it to the Office of Disability Services (contact info on form).
 Please choose PDF (non-fillable) application or Word (fillable) application.

 - If you have not done so already, complete an online intake with the Office of Disability Services.

 - Submit supporting documentation of a disability, as outlined in our documentation guidelines.

-The 2018 application is open and should be postmarked by the priority deadline of July 2.
+Priority deadline is July 31.
 Late applications will be considered on a case-by-case basis.
-You will be notified of your acceptance status by email or postal mail in mid July.
+You will be notified of your acceptance status by email early August.

 To apply for this program, the incoming student (not parent or guardian) must fill out the application and submit it.
+We want to get to know you and how this program will help you!
 There are a limited number of spots available for this program, so early applications are encouraged!
 Once we have received your application, we will review it and contact you over the summer.